kuzzleio/kourou/README.md

 ## `kourou vault:add SECRETS-FILE KEY VALUE`

-Add an encrypted key to a secrets file
+Adds an encrypted key to a secrets file

 ```
 USAGE